 Marataba Conservation Camps Founders Camp

-Marataba Conservation Camps is a conservation-focused safari experience that gives guests the chance to be part of hands-on wildlife management and ecological conservation, and to travel with a purpose.
+Marataba Conservation Camps is a conservation-led safari experience that gives guests the chance to get involved in thoughtful and interactive activities including wildlife management and ecological conservation, participate in stimulating discussions with conservationists and experts, and to travel with a purpose.

 Founders Camp overlooks the Matlabas River.
 The four suites are tucked under the trees and offer magnificent views of the water, the wildlife and the stunning mountains.
 Available to book on an exclusive-use basis only, the camp is an elegant family home in the heart of the bush.
 The furniture is a fusion of old and new: refurbished, antique wood coffee tables and traditional African bowls sit alongside contemporary light fittings and modern textiles and this reimagining of a traditional safari experience is exactly what Marataba represents.